aalug/job-finder-go/README.md

 - users
 - employers
 - jobs
+- job applications

+(and indirectly: user skills and job skills)

 After running the server, the Swagger documentation is available at http://localhost:8080/swagger/index.html.
 You can find there detailed information about the API endpoints, including their parameters,